A 2020 study has revealed the answer to the question ‘at what age do stairs become difficult?’ and the answer might surprise you.

 - And just 7% of over 65s who exercise more than three times a week each day found things like walking and climbing up and down the stairs a challenge

 Why do I struggle to climb up stairs?

-As the study shows, if you have no other illness or any physical conditions that affect your mobility, you might be struggling with the stairs due to an absence of exercise.
+As the study shows, if you have no other illness or any physical condition that affects your mobility, you might be struggling with the stairs due to an absence of exercise.
 1 in 5 retirees believes regular exercise plays an essential role in keeping them mobile and living independently.